Health of Charles Darwin: Combined causes

 From a clinical point of view, perhaps Darwin suffered from more than one disease, and had many psychosomatic complications and phobias arising from his debilitating condition.
 This is known to happen with many patients today, such as in severe cases of panic disorder, usually accompanied by hypochondria and depression.

 Dr. Peter Medawar has supported the diagnosis that Darwin's health problems were part organic, part psychological.
 Colp concluded that Darwin's illness consisted most probably of panic disorder without agoraphobia, psychosomatic skin disorder, and possibly Chagas disease of the stomach, which he suggested "was first active and then became inactive, permanently injuring the parasympathetic nerves of his stomach and making it more sensitive to sympathetic stimulation and hence more sensitive to the psychosomatic impact of his anxieties.
 An organic impairment best explains the lifelong chronicity of many of his abdominal complaints."
 Thus, the psychological aspects of Darwin's illness might be both a cause and an effect of Darwin's illness.
 D.A.B.
 Young wrote in a Royal Society journal in 1997 that the psychogenic view of Darwin's sickness "holds the field".
 The proponent of Chagas disease, Dr. Saul Adler, stated that Darwin may have suffered both from Chagas disease and from "an innate or acquired neurosis".

 At a conference hosted by the University of Maryland, Baltimore, School of Medicine on the topic of Darwin's ailments, gastroenterologist Dr. Sidney Cohen of Thomas Jefferson University concluded that in his early years Darwin had suffered cyclic vomiting syndrome, but as he had brought up secretions such as stomach acid rather than food, this had not affected his weight and nutrition.
 He believed that Chagas disease contracted during the Beagle voyage was consistent with Darwin's account of his fever at that time and his later gastrointestinal complaints, as well as the heart disease later in life that led to Darwin's death.
 In addition, Helicobacter pylori which often occurs with Chagas would have caused Darwin to have peptic ulcer disease.

 Hereditary disease

 Many of Darwin's children suffered from similarly vague illnesses for much of their early lives.
 Darwin himself—concerned with heredity—wondered if he had passed on his generally infirm condition to his children, and was especially interested if their mother Emma Wedgwood, his cousin, was also responsible.
 His concerns later in life with the effects of inbreeding were potentially motivated by this personal aspect as well.

+Charles Darwin's children's illnesses differed essentially from those of their father's.
+They were sickly as children; however those that survived infancy and childhood grew into healthy adults.
+Darwin himself was a healthy child with no record of illness; it was only as an adolescent that first symptoms of his illness are mentioned.